 Figure 8.
 Proposed interim beam line.
 Third accelerator girder is replaced with existing second set of raster coils. nA BPM (white box) is left on diagnostic girder.
-Moller polarimeter target is moved upstream 30 cm as requested to improve resolution.
+Moller polarimeter target is moved upstream 30 cm as requested to increase focusing to reduce Levchuk effect.

-This interim arrangement may be optimized in two manners: one may minimize the spot envelope at the pivot, at the cost of requiring very different currents in the X (41 A) and Y (25 A) rasters to get equal deflection at the pivot, or one may optimize the raster and create a larger spot.
+This interim arrangement may be optimized in two manners: one may minimize the spot envelope at the Pivot, at the cost of requiring very different currents in the X (41 A) and Y (25 A) rasters to get equal deflection at the pivot, or one may optimize the raster and create a larger spot.
 In the latter case the currents are 30 A in X and 28 A in Y. This makes it trivial to get a nearly circular raster as desired for the glass target.
 The existing raster power supplies are rated at 60 A but limited to 50 A for improved reliability.
-For MOLLER new power supplies are required as the single raster coil per plane requires 81 A. These are not yet available hence the second raster pair will be used.
+For MOLLER new power supplies are required as the single raster coil per plane requires 80 A.